Blackrock Boarding School Dublin

 Subject Choice forms will be issued in June (excludes 1st year) via email from the Principal’s Secretary.
 You will be required to complete this and return them as per instruction.

 We have a registration process on arrival in the Castle.
-New Boarding students are requested to arrive at the Castle on Sunday 25th August between 2.00-4.00pm.
+New Boarding students are requested to arrive at the Castle on Sunday 30th August between 2.00-4.00pm (provisional date).
 This is a good opportunity to meet other new parents and for the new students to meet each other.
 Allocation of Beds/Rooms will be given at this time.

-Classes will officially begin on Monday, 26th of August 2019.
+Classes will officially begin on Monday, 31st of August (provisional date).

-If you wish to meet with the Director of Boarding prior to school starting, he will be available from Monday, August 19th 2019 and appointments can be booked from June through the College reception.
+If you wish to meet with the Director of Boarding prior to school starting, he will be available from Monday, August 17th (provisional date) and appointments can be booked from June through the College reception.

-You can also meet the Dean of your son’s Year Group during the week of the 24th August.
+You can also meet the Dean of your son’s Year Group during the week of the 24th August (provisional date).
 Appointments should be booked through Reception in early June on phone number +35312888681.

 We would advise parents to return home on Sunday evening or Monday morning.
 You should have prepared your son well for his new experience and re-assure him that we will look after any needs he has after you leave.
 It is not a good idea to stay around to “help him settle in”.
 It simply lengthens the process of helping the boys to adapt to their new surroundings.